Befriend your body. Rewrite the story of your life.

 I’m Sonja.

-Let me tell you how I got to be so comfortable being all over the place.
+Let me tell you how I got here.

 My Calling

-I was called to be a writer and a healer not because I thought I might like it, but because my path has demanded that I draw on both to make sense of all that’s happened to me.
+I was called to be a writer and a healer not because I thought I might like it, but because my path has demanded that I draw on both to make sense of my life.

 I’ve been a writer since I could hold a pen, but I learned to use it as a tool for healing after I was diagnosed with scoliosis in a routine check-up at age 10.
-I was sent to a specialist who drew lines on the x-ray image of my spine and never made eye contact with me.
-For years, he tracked my vitals, but never once asked me about my fears, dreams, passions, and emotional experience of having my insides photographed by a stranger twice a year.
+I was sent to a specialist who drew lines on the x-ray image of my spine to show me where it was wrong, but failed to make eye contact with me.
+For years, he tracked the angle of my spine, but never asked me about my fears, dreams, passions, and emotional experience of having my insides photographed by a stranger twice a year.

-His silence – and my parents’ – led me to my journal.
-Here I tracked my anger, my wish to be “normal.”
+His silence – and my parents’ – led me to skepticism about the depth that Western medicine could go to offer healing.
+And that led me to my journal.
+Here I tracked my anger, my grief, my wish to be “normal.”
 Here I felt all the feelings no one in my life believed I should.
 I wrote stories and bad poems.
 I wrote fantasy scenes where I had a perfect body.
 I wrote love letters to my crushes that I never sent.
 What I couldn’t tell anyone else, I told those pages.

 Hold Me, Closer

-The year I started my period, my doctor gave me a back brace.
-It was more than a back brace – he wrapped me in a 1-inch thick corset made of plastic, aluminum, and velcro.
+The year I started my period, the doctor gave me a back brace.
+It was more than a back brace – it was a two-inch thick corset made of plastic, aluminum, and velcro.
 I was expected to wear it dutifully beneath my clothing at an age when we feel the worst about our bodies.

 I told only my close friends.
 I learned to avoid hugs and physical touch with anyone but them.
 I kept a steady pen on paper, hiding my journals in the places I hid my back brace when I realized I had the choice to take it off.